-Holiday lights are an important part of our celebrations each year, but each year decorative lighting is responsible for numerous home fires, property damage, injuries and even deaths across the nation.
-To avoid disasters like these happening in and around your home, here are some safety tips you can follow to make sure you and yours have a safe and happy holiday season.
+Lights are an important part of our holiday celebrations, but each year decorative lighting is responsible for numerous fires and property damage across the U.S. To avoid disasters in and around your home, here are some safety tips to help keep you safe this holiday season.

 - Unplug decorations before replacing any bulbs or fuses.

 - Never leave your holiday lights on when you’re not at home or going to bed.

 - Only purchase your electrical decorations from trustworthy sources.
 If electronic decorations are getting old and worn, consider fixing or simply retiring them.

 - Keep your tree away from space heaters and fireplaces.

 - For live trees, cut a couple inches off the tree base before putting it into a tree stand with water to make sure the tree absorbs the moisture.
 Refill the water in the tree stand every day so that it never runs dry.

 - If you purchase a live tree, make sure it is fresh.
 Fresh trees will stay alive longer and are less of a fire hazard.